 The purpose of this award is to equip the learner with the knowledge, skill and competence to operate and maintain a range of hand and powered horticultural machinery and implements and also how to use them efficiently in Crop Production.

-Communication skills are highly valued in the workplace but this module extends beyond exclusively vocational needs, recognising that the acquisition of these skills is a life-long process, and central to personal, social and professional development and fulfilment.
+Communication skills are highly valued in the workplace but this module extends beyond exclusively vocational needs, recognising that the acquisition of these skills is a life-long process, and central to personal, social and professional development and fulfillment.

-This module is a requirement for all FETAC courses and should be taken if you are completing the full certificate.
+This module is a requirement for all QQI courses and should be taken if you are completing the full certificate.
 You will need to do a presentation, write sample letters and create other forms of visual communication.